-- A. Players are not permitted to use Stickum during any competitions. - B. Appeal Procedure - If a school team wishes to appeal a match, such appeal must be written on the appropriate score sheet within 10 minutes of the conclusion of the match.
-The scorekeeper will then hand it in to the supervisor of the tournament or league. - II.
-The decision of the appeal will be made public one hour prior to the next match in the tournament or 24 hours in league play, to the team of the player or official involved. - III.
+- A. Players are not permitted to use Stickum during any competitions. - B. Appeal Procedure - Ι. or league. - league play, to the team of the player or official involved. - III.
 Decisions are final; cases that are denied for appeal cannot be reopened. - IV.
-Matches cannot be appealed due to court lines or jersey numbers. - C. Any disqualification due to a direct red card (this does not include a player being issued a red card as a reult of 3 two minute penalties) should go to the Disciplinary/Grievance Committee for a decision.
+Matches cannot be appealed due to court lines or jersey numbers. - two minute penalties) should go to the Disciplinary/Grievance Committee for a decision. - 2.
+Season of Play population as follows:

 The season of play for team handball shall be February 15 to the Provincial Championships on the 2nd weekend of May.
-See SECTION V -ACTIVITIES, Item 3, for more information.
+See SECTION V - ACTIVITIES, Item 3, for more information.